 The Young ActressShe made a start in movies in Britain in 1935 in 'The Village Squire ' and in the same year appeared in 'Things Are Looking Up', 'Look Up and Laugh' and 'Gentlemen's Agreement'.

 After meeting Laurence Olivier at the Old Vic she appeared with him on stage in 'Hamlet' and 'A Midsummer Night's Dream' and in 1937 they appeared on screen together in the well-received 'Fire Over England'.
-Although both were married a romance developed.
-In 1938 Vivien went to New York to visit Olivier - and the course of Hollywood history was changed.
+Although both were married, a romance developed.
+Vivien and Holman separated in 1937 and the following year Vivien went to New York to visit Olivier.
+The course of Hollywood history was about to change.